Musical Aptitude Test

 As a Music specialist school, WLFS reserves 12 school places each year for pupils with an aptitude for music.
 Our Scholar programme includes:

 If selected, scholars are expected to make a commitment to their musical education – arriving at school early on some days, giving up their lunch break on others, ensuring they practise their chosen instrument regularly, etc. The programme aims to develop the practical abilities of scholars and deepen their understanding of how music works.
 Keyboard skills, ensemble playing, pitch perception and music theory are at the centre of these lessons, along with learning to use notation and sequencing software.
 Our aim is to cultivate well-rounded musicians with a creative flair in both performance and composition.

-Assessments for Year 7 entry in September 2022 will take place on Friday 22nd October 2021.
-Given the current Covid-19 situation, we regret that we do not expect to be able to offer any alternative test dates.
+Assessments for Year 7 entry in September 2023 will take place on Friday 21st October 2022.
+Given the current Covid-19 situation, we were unable to offer any alternative test dates.

 Our test at Year 7 is designed to identify pupils who have musical potential as well as those who already study an instrument.
 So long as your child has a love of music, we would encourage you to apply.
 The test lasts 5 to 10 minutes and assesses pitch perception and sense of rhythm/pulse.
 The candidates will not be asked to prepare anything or bring an instrument, as the test is completed entirely vocally.
 It is not a test of vocal quality.